Arctic policy of China: History

 China hosted the Arctic Science Summit Week in 2005—the first Asian country to do so.
 By 2010, Chinese policymakers pursued a cautious Arctic approach to avoid alarming the Arctic coastal states, particularly Russia, which had resumed bomber patrols in the region and planted a flag on the seabed in 2007.

 In 2012, the became the first Chinese vessel to traverse the Northeast Passage.
 China was granted permanent observer status in the Arctic Council in 2013.

 In September 2015, Chinese navy vessels appeared near the coast of Alaska for the first time.
+In 2018, the Xue Long 2 traversed the Northern Sea Route.

 2018 white paper

 In January 2018, China released its first Arctic Policy white paper, which remains the most detailed official statement of its regional strategy.
 The document describes China as a "near-Arctic state," a self-designation that has drawn criticism from Arctic governments and analysts.
 China argues that its geographic proximity, climatic vulnerability, and economic interests give it a stake in Arctic affairs.

 The paper emphasizes four principles: respect, cooperation, win–win outcomes, and sustainability.
 It highlights climate change, ecological protection, shipping routes, and resource utilization as areas of focus.
 China also commits to following international law, including the UNCLOS, and acknowledges that non-Arctic states lack territorial sovereignty in the region.